Overkill (G.I. Joe): Sigma 6

 Overkill returns in G.I.
-Joe: Sigma 6, he is now inside a rejuvenation tank and wearing new armor, appearing far more robotic than when he last appeared.
+Joe: Sigma 6, he is now inside a rejuvenation tank rejuvenation tank and wearing new armor, appearing far more robotic than when he last appeared.
 He is also revamped from a monotonous automaton lab assistant to Cobra's chief scientist.
 He is smarter and more devious, with a free will of his own.

 Overkill is still attempting to overthrow Cobra Commander with his new B.A.T.s, this time in secret, and has a new more powerful BAT called Overlord Vector, which he uses to kidnap General Hawk's son, Scott.
 Overkill believed Scott had hacked into Cobra's computers, and possessed a formula which would allow his B.A.T.s to evolve as they fought.
 His kidnapping of Scott ultimately led the Joes to Cobra's underwater headquarters.
 However, when Overkill scanned Scott's mind, he found that his discovery was just pure dumb luck.
 Overkill fled as Snake Eyes battled his creation, Overlord Vector.
 Overkill managed to escape, and still resides in his tank inside his lab in the underground Cobra base, now planning to get hold of the power stones sought by the Joes and Cobra, to launch his Robot Revolution.
 With the foiling of Cobra's power stones plot, Overkill has apparently given up that quest.

 During the second season of the cartoon, Overkill is finally able to create himself a body, and is removed from his healing tank.